cloned2k16/FlatEarth/README.md

 there's just NO WAY to explain what you SEE by a 3D point of view on a Little Blue Ball ..
 no Math required, to see it .. just Pythagorean knowledges ..
 no flawed assumptions on SUN shadows
-( the way fucking brainwahed still pretend measure the Earth Radius )
+( the way fucking brainwahed PPL, still pretend to measure the Earth Radius , ridiculous :D :D :D )

 ## so what this Actually Means